Denver-Devs/common-topics/channels/help-with-my-resume/general-rules-for-resumes.md

 - Have a concise summary
     - Summarize how your experience connects you to what you're applying for
 - Skills
-    -If you're going for a skills-based approach, include a matrix/table/list... thing... of some sort that isn't ugly and clearly defines your *relevant* skills.
+    - If you're going for a skills-based approach, include a matrix/table/list... thing... of some sort that isn't ugly and clearly defines your *relevant* skills.
 - Projects
     - You can include some projects here if you like; however this tends to bloat resumes.. so be prepared to make your resume a full two pages if you're going to do this.
 - Experience